 - No one showing Coronavirus symptoms can attend

 While these restrictions can cause anxiety for the recently bereaved, here at Austin’s all funeral arrangements are continuing to be made by telephone and we can assure you of our ongoing support and compassion.

 A personal farewell

-While we can’t make things completely ‘normal’ right now, we’re dedicated to giving your loved ones the funerals they deserve and you the level of support we would at any other time.
+While we can’t make things completely ‘normal’ right now, we’re dedicated to giving your loved ones the funerals they deserve and you the level of support we would at any other time in our funeral home.
 One of our customers recently sent us this message: “It was different, special and intimate with just the Revd and myself.
 Nevertheless, it was a special service and I was able to say a very personal farewell, which I am certain would not have been possible with a large congregation.
 I will treasure this always.”

 Support when you need it